Things To Do In Wroclaw, Poland [Guide By Locals]

 Japanese Garden

 Japanese Garden (pl.
 Ogród Japoński) is another beautiful place near Centennial Hall, a real gem for lovers of plants and walks in green areas.
 The garden is part of a bigger green area in the city – Szczytnicki Park (pl.
 Park Szczytnicki).
-Its first version was created in 1913 by Japanese gardener Mankichi Arai for the Centennial Exhibition event, as a part of the Garden Art Exhibition.
-After the exhibition, the garden was dismantled into pieces, but many of the original plants, the pond, and the layout of the alleys have been preserved.
+Its first version was created in 1913 by Japanese gardener Mankichi Arai for the Centennial Exhibition event.

-Many years later, in the 1990s, the idea of revitalizing the Japanese Garden came up.
-Works were carried out with the participation of specialists from Japan and finished in 1997.
-Unfortunately 2 months after reconstruction most of the garden was destroyed during the Millennium Flood (yes, one that the High Water Netflix series is about).
+Many years later, in the 1990s, the idea of revitalizing the Japanese Garden came up and works were finished in 1997.
+Unfortunately, 2 months after reconstruction most of the garden was destroyed during the Millennium Flood (yes, one that the High Water Netflix series is about).
 Finally, in 1999 the Japanese Garden opened again and works until this day.

 The Japanese Garden is open from April to the end of October.
-The entrance cost: normal – 21zł, reduced – 14zł (May 2023).
-To check current prices visit visitwroclaw.eu website.
+The entrance costs 21zł for a normal ticket and 14zł for a reduced one (October 2024).
+To check current prices visit zzm.wroc.pl website.

-Best things to do in Wroclaw near Centennial Hall - Japanese Garden
+Things to do in Wroclaw - Visit Japanese Garden

 Wrocław Główny train station